Earth's Children

 Earth's Children is a series of epic historical fiction (or more precisely, prehistorical fiction) novels written by Jean M. Auel set circa 30,000 years before the present day.
 There are six novels in the series.
-Although Auel had previously mentioned in interviews that there would be a seventh novel, publicity announcements for the sixth confirmed it would be the final book in the sequence.
+Although Auel had previously mentioned in interviews that there would be a seventh novel, publicity announcements for the sixth confirmed that it would be the final book in the sequence.

 The series is set in Europe during the Upper Paleolithic era, after the date of the first ceramics discovered, but before the last advance of glaciers.
 The books focus on the period of co-existence between Cro-Magnons and Neanderthals.

 As a whole, the series is a tale of personal discovery: coming-of-age, invention, cultural complexities, and, beginning with the second book, explicit romantic sex.
 It tells the story of Ayla, an orphaned Cro-Magnon girl who is adopted and raised by a tribe of Neanderthals who call themselves "the Clan".
 In early adulthood, she is given a "death curse," by the new leader who hates her.
 She is forced to leave behind her toddler son, a Neanderthal and Cro-Magnon mix, in search of people like her.
 She spends years living alone in a cave as she searches for the Cro-Magnon people she has been told live north of the peninsula on which she was raised, who are called "the Others" by the Neanderthals.
 Along the way she meets her romantic interest and supporting co-protagonist, Jondalar.

 The story arc in part comprises a travel tale, in which the two lovers journey from the region of what will be Ukraine to Jondalar's home in what is now France, along an indirect route up the Danube River valley.
 In the third and fourth works, they meet various groups of Cro-Magnons and encounter their culture and technology.
 The couple finally return to Jondalar's people in the fifth novel.
 The series includes a highly detailed focus on botany, herbology and herbal medicine, archaeology, and anthropology, but it also features substantial amounts of romance, coming-of-age crises, and—employing significant literary license—the attribution of certain advances and inventions to the protagonists.

 In addition, Auel's series incorporates a number of recent archeological and anthropological theories.
 It also suggested the notion of Sapiens-Neanderthal interbreeding.

 The author's treatment of unconventional sexual practices (which are central to her hypothesized nature-centered religions) and frequent explicit depictions of sex has earned the series a top twenty place on the American Library Association's list of the 100 Most Frequently Challenged Books of 1990–1999.